MarinoMtz/Pygate/README.md

 To update the firmware we need to install the Firmware Updater Tool :

 2.1.
 Download and install from : [Pycom](https://software.pycom.io/downloads/linux-1.16.5.html)
+      `sudo dpkg -i pycom-fwtool-1.16.5-bionic-amd64.deb`

 2.2.
 Insert the module (WiPy / LoPy4 / GPy) and the PoE Ethernet into the Pygate

 2.3.
 Attach the antenna to the Pygate (make sure there is nothig attached to the module)